Jump directly to main content Jump directly to menu

 Additional Costs

-There may be some extra costs that you might need to make, or choose to pay, for example:
+There may be some extra costs that you might need to make, or choose to pay, to further support your studies.
+For example:

-• Books (you’ll have access to books from your module reading lists in the HE library, but you may want to buy your own copies)
+• Books (you will have access to books from your module reading lists in the HE library and in PDF format, but you may want to buy additional publications of specific interest).

 To find out more and apply for this course, please contact us via the telephone number below.